tlahin/roger_skyline_1/README.md

   Since we want our CIDR to be /30 our subnet mask has to be 255.255.255.252

-  for my IP I choce 10.13.254.32 from the 64 different network addresses.
+  For my IP I choce 10.13.254.32 from the 64 different network addresses.

   Now we have all the values we need.
 Using `sudo vim /etc/network/interface` to edit the configuration file, we change our chosen networks settings.

   example: